What is the Carry Trade Strategy?

 During the recovery from the Global Financial Crisis from 2008, the central banks decided to cut interest rates significantly in an attempt to resuscitate economies.

 One of the highest interest rates set for a developed nation was in Australia by the Reserve Bank of Australia.
-The interest rate went higher than an astonishing 5% between 2008 and 2012 as we can see below:
+The interest rate went higher than an astonishing 5% between 2008 and 2012.

 While Australia’s rates were pretty high just about all other G7 nations were low.
-Lets look at the USA for example, where during the same period between 2008 and 2012 the rates were as low as 0.25% as we see below:
+Lets look at the USA for example, where during the same period between 2008 and 2012 the rates were as low as 0.25%.

 Therefore during this time the interest differential could be calculated as: